apl-pf/APL-1.0/README.md

 # APL-1.0
-Prompt Framework made to optimise conversation with LLM's.
+A Prompt Framework made to optimise conversation with LLM's, created by triple#5863

 Check out the WIKI for a how-to: https://github.com/apl-pf/APL-1.0/wiki